Pysched/Dm-MyFit/README.md

 The shopping system, checkout, shopping bag, and general framework for the site was developed out of the learning material provided by Code insitute tutorials, and customised to suit the project.

-Inspiration for sevral elements of the site and inspiration of carrying on after too many hours of banging my hand against a keyboard was taken from fellow students in the slack community, and also being able to review other students work and see how they got on and how they implemented there systems.
+Inspiration for several elements of the site and inspiration of carrying on after too many hours of banging my hand against a keyboard was taken from fellow students in the slack community. and also being able to review other students work and see how they got on with there implementation of systems was a great aid to me endeavors.

 ### Disclaimer